- What Exactly is a Brain Tumor in Dogs?

 What Is The Prognosis For Brain Tumors in Dogs?

-Giving a prognosis for brain tumors in dogs is sometimes tricky.
+Giving a prognosis for dogs with brain tumors is sometimes tricky.
 Your trusted vet will provide a prognosis based on a number of factors.
-Some factors that veterinarians may use for a prognosis of brain tumors in dogs are the age and health of the pet in general, whether the tumor is primary or secondary, and other factors that they feel are important.
+Some factors that veterinarians may use for a prognosis of brain tumors are the age and health of the pet in general, whether the tumor is primary or secondary, and other factors that they feel are important.

 The time and prognosis will vary from one case to the next.
 It is imperative that you follow the veterinarian's recommendations for treatment and ensure that you attend all follow-up appointments.
 Other than that, pet parents should make their dogs as comfortable as possible and spend time with their furry friend whenever they can.